|

 A man (Christopher Dark) left behind as a prisoner at

-the end of the Korean War is taken to Red China where he becomes a "turncoat,"
+the end of the Korean War is taken to China and becomes a "turncoat,"

 supposedly working for the communists.
-As he escapes from Red China, a Chinese
+As he escapes, a Chinese

-reporter -- a woman (Lisa Lu - photo)
+reporter -- a woman (actress Lisa Lu - photo)

 who used to be the man's secretary, interpreter and lover -- tries to reach